anhowe/scratch/simplemultilinux-swapdisks/README.md

-# Boot a simple windows VM
+# Multi Node Linux Cluster

 This demonstrates booting multiple linux machines and shows how to setup an experiment to cause the OS drive to land on SDB1.